DexterHuang/CyberCodeOnline/contribution/mobile/en/tutorial/dungeon.md

 ### Minigame

-Once in a while, a minigame will show up after defeating an enemy, to insinuate a variety of dungeon dwellings.
+Once in a while, a minigame will show up after defeating an enemy, when trying to loot a box, or when entering another room, to insinuate a variety of dungeon dwellings.
 At the current state (as of 11-02-2022 / v.0780 Update), there's only 1 minigame that's been implemented to the game, called **Color Scheme Minigame**.

 ![DungeonMinigame1](/resources/mobile-tutorial/DungeonMinigame1.png)